chengqing97/paperbox/privacy-policy.md

 **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-**Application** means the software program provided by the Company downloaded by You on any electronic device, named Ideas Cloud
+**Application** means the software program provided by the Company downloaded by You on any electronic device, named Paperbox

-**Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Ideas Cloud.
+**Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Paperbox.

 **Country** refers to: Malaysia